grandey/d23a-fusion/README.md

 The analysis has been performed within this environment on _macOS 13_.

-### Required input data
+### Input data
-The analysis code requires the [AR6 sea-level projections](https://doi.org/10.5281/zenodo.6382554) global data, which can be downloaded as follows:
+The analysis code requires the global-mean sea-level data from the [IPCC AR6 Sea Level Projections](https://doi.org/10.5281/zenodo.6382554), which can be downloaded as follows:

 ```
 mkdir data